 I love Death Valley.
 Especially in November.
 While temps can easily rise into the 100s (even 110s) in the summer, it was a balmy 69 degrees when I was there in late-fall, at least according to the thermometer display set up just outside the Furnace Creek Visitor Center.

 I stayed in Beatty, NV and entered the park from the east side where there is a lot to see, like the Mesquite Flat Sand Dunes and Artists Palette.
 Still, I had less than a day to explore and was jealous of my friend Karilyn who was just there and was able to see and do so much more.
 You can see her itinerary here.
-If you plan a visit to Death Valley National Park, here are 10 things to see and do.
+If you plan a visit to Death Valley National Park, here are 10 things to do in Death Valley.
 Have fun. 🙂

 1. Stay Near the Park Entrance.
 I stayed in nearby Beatty at the Stagecoach Hotel & Casino.
 It’s about 45 minutes to the Furnace Creek Visitor Center.
 It can get very dark after sunset, so it’s best to stay close, if you can.
 Stop at the Goldwell Open Air Museum on your way into the park.
 It’s very cool.

 2. Go Sledding at the Mesquite Flat Sand Dunes.
 Bring along a snow saucer to sled down the sand dunes at the Mesquite Flat Sand Dunes (though I’m sure a flat cardboard box would work too).
-While I didn’t get a chance to sled here, I did go sledding at White Sands National Monument in New Mexico and can attest that it is so much fun.
+While I didn’t get a chance to sled here, I did go sledding at White Sands National Monument in New Mexico and can attest that it is so much fun, so do add this one to your own list of things to do in Death Valley.

 3. Walk Across Badwater Basin.
 At Badwater Basin, you’re 282 feet below sea level, the lowest point in North America.
 You can even see a sign marking sea level way up high on the cliffs.
 Walk across the salt flats.
 It’s a vast expanse and you’ll want to get out far enough to see the salt crystals across the flats.